ZeningDuan/vMFD/README.md

 vo = vMFD.vMFD()

+# Only calculate the strength score
+vo.calculate_strength("Trump is the best president")

-# Only calculate the valence
+# Only calculate the valence score
 vo.calculate_valence("Trump is the best president")

+# Only calculate the ambivalence score
+vo.calculate_ambivalence("Trump is the best president")

 # Calculate all metrics
 vo.calculate_metrics("Trump is the best president")